scicloj/scicloj.github.io/content/en/docs/resources/libs.md

 ---

 ---------------------------------------------------------------------------------------
-To supplement our opinionated blog posts analysing the ecosystem, here is a less-opinionated, plain list of relevant libraries written by Clojurians.
+To supplement our opinionated discussions of the ecosystem, here is a less-opinionated, plain list of relevant libraries written by Clojurians.
 Not all libraries mentioned here are affiliated with Scicloj, but we seek to be in dialogue with library authors as much as possible.

 Do you know about anything relevant that is missing here? - [Let us talk](../../community/contact)!